pinojs/pino/docs/transports.md

 In short, the way Pino generates logs:

-1. Reduces the impact of logging on your application to an extremely minimal amount.
+1. Reduces the impact of logging on an application to the absolute minimum.
 2. Gives greater flexibility in how logs are processed and stored.

 Given all of the above, Pino recommends out-of-process log processing.